Museum to Host Motor Coach Tour

-Limited advance tickets are on sale now through the museum’s marketing department or online, and include the round trip to Trinity Site, guided tour, brown bag lunch, and guided tour of the museum,.
-The ticket price is $80 per person or $70 for museum members.
+Reservations are available through the museum’s website and no charges will be incurred until the tour is confirmed by White Sands Missile Range.
+Once the tour is confirmed, those who have made reservations will be contacted to finish the registration process.
+Tickets include the round trip to Trinity Site, site tour, brownbag lunch, onboard movie, and guided tour of the museum.
+The ticket price will be $95 per person, or $85 for museum members.
 In addition, the collectible book “Trinity Site: The History of an Atomic Bomb Historic Landmark” by local historian Jim Eckles is available for purchase when guests register online, or the book can be purchased separately at the museum gift shop.
-To reserve your tickets or for more information, call 575-437-2840 ext.
-41132 or visit nmspacemuseum.org.
+To reserve your tickets or for more information, visit Trinity Tour Reservations.